Notes on a translation choice

 -

 The word used for “ocean” in the Sanskrit original is “saritāmpati”, literally “the lord of the rivers”.
 (All the rivers flow into the sea/ocean, so it’s their lord/husband.)
 This poetic descriptor for the ocean is not central to the poem’s core idea, but in Sanskrit literary practice such terms can simply be used casually in an almost throwaway manner.
-English, on the other hand, has a notion of “purple prose”; the language itself carries an air of cynicism and cannot sustain too flowery language.
-So in English one has to more cautiously expend “flourish points” only where they matter, and the translators here wisely choose to simply write “ocean”, while adding “mighty” for the sake of the main contrast at heart of the poem (on which more below).
+English, on the other hand, has a notion of “purple prose”; the language itself carries an air of cynicism3 and cannot sustain too flowery language.4 So in English one has to more cautiously expend “flourish points” only where they matter, and the translators here wisely choose to simply write “ocean”, while adding “mighty” for the sake of the main contrast at heart of the poem (on which more below).
 One of the translator’s responsibilities is not translating something natural (in the source language) into something unnatural (in the target language).

 -

-The word used for “built a bridge” in the Sanskrit original is “babandha”, which is the form in the past perfect tense of the root bandh, cognate with English bind (and bond), and like it meaning binding, fettering, checking, stopping, etc. It also means “building a bridge or dam over”—the notion in Sanskrit is that damming or building a bridge over a water body are both somehow overcoming or checking it.
-Different languages just have different ways of carving up the world’s experiences, and in English “building a bridge” simply carries connotations of construction work, not of overcoming the ocean.
+The word used for “built a bridge” in the Sanskrit original is “babandha”, which is the form in the past perfect tense of the root bandh, cognate with English bind (and bond), and like it meaning binding, fettering, checking, stopping, etc.5 It also means “building a bridge or dam over”—the notion in Sanskrit is that damming or building a bridge over a water body are both somehow overcoming or checking it.6 Different languages just have different ways of carving up the world’s experiences, and in English “building a bridge” simply carries connotations of construction work, not of overcoming the ocean.
 So if translated literally, there would not have been any clear connection between bridging the ocean and restraining one’s tears.
 So the translators here wisely choose “held back the mighty ocean to build a bridge” (rather than just “built a bridge”) and “hold back a few tears” — this parallelism in English establishes the juxtaposition that is natural in Sanskrit but could be otherwise hard to see in English.

 -